10BlackHole/10BlackHole/README.md

 - [Electromagnetismo](https://github.com/10blackhole/Electromagnetismo)
 - [Quantum Mechanics](https://github.com/10blackhole/quantum-mechanics)

 I like to learn different programming languages such Python, Julia, LaTeX, and others.
 Also.
 I'm a [Vim](https://github.com/10blackhole/config/blob/main/.vimrc) lover.
-Everything I do I do from the [terminal](https://github.com/10blackhole/config/tree/main/kitty) and everything i write I do it in Vim.
+Everything I do I do from the [terminal](https://github.com/10blackhole/config/tree/main/kitty/kitty.conf
+) and everything i write I do it in Vim.
 All my workflow configuration can be found at [this repo](https://github.com/10blackhole/config)
 <br>

 #

+### Currently work
+I am currently working on the notes of [Geometry, Topology and Physics](https://github.com/nakahara) by Mikio Nakahara and learning at the same time

 ### 🔥  Languages and Tools